NiteshReddi/EcommerceApplication/README.md

 # Simple Backend eCommerce Application with SpringBoot and MySQL as database.

 This example app shows a simple eCommerce Application.
-Developed RestFul APIs using Spring Boot, JPA to interact with database, JMS, ActiveMQ to communicate between different microservices
+Developed RestFul APIs using Spring Boot, JPA to interact with database, JMS, ActiveMQ to communicate between different microservices.

 **Tools:** For this project it was necessary to use tools such as those shown below.